AvisChiu/IEEE_TVT_2013/README.md

 <div align=center> <img src="https://github.com/AvisChiu/IEEE_TVT_2013/blob/master/paper%20figure/two%20phase.png" width="400"/></div>

 * At the stop phase
 A vehicle stays at a location (e.g., a bus stop or a subway station).
 Vehicular users can join the AP (i.e., riding on the vehicle).
 In this situation, a handoff priority scheme with guard channels is examined to protect vehicular handoff users from vehicular new users.
+* At the moving phase
+There are no vehicular handoff users since no one can ride on the moving vehicle.
+No guard channels for handoff users are allocated to maximally utilize the AP resource.